The 3D printer is presently undergoing maintenance and will not be available until further notice.

 Printables - Offers a large collection of online 3D models for download.
 Most models can be downloaded for free.

-GrabCAD - Another large site with a number of free models for download.
+GrabCAD - Another large site with several free models for download.
 Users are required to register with this site.

 Cults3D - Offers a large collection of online 3D models for download.
 Some models can be downloaded for free, as well as paid models.